Biographies

 Also see 1943 USA film Madame Curie with actors Greer Garson and Walter Pidgeon.

-Thomasma, Kenneth Naya Nuki - Shoshoni Girl Who Ran (secular children's book)
+Thomasma, Kenneth - Naya Nuki - Shoshoni Girl Who Ran (secular children's book)

 Biography of 11 year old American Indian girl who escaped and ran home.
 Chapter 8 Burial Platform shares that the tribe was aware of and subservient to evil spirits.
-They were also aware of the Great Spirit.
+They were also aware of The Great Spirit.
 She was a friend of the American Indian, Sacajawea, who married Lewis and Clark's French guide, Charbonneau.
 This is one of an American Indian series of children's books.

-Heroes recognized by CNN TV http://www.cnn.com/SPECIALS/2007/cnn.heroes/ www.CNN.com/heroes
+Heroes recognized by CNN TV - http://www.cnn.com/SPECIALS/2007/cnn.heroes/ or www.CNN.com/heroes

 www.cnn.com/2005/US/09/08/katrina.heroes/index.html

-Journaling is a must for many people.
+Journaling is a must for many people

-The Autobiography of George Muller is a diary or journal.
+The Autobiography of George Muller is a diary or journal. www.whitakerhouse.com

 He wanted it to be a tutor for subsequent missionaries.

-Others urge/admonish us to have a question and answer book for God, what others call a prayer request/testimony book; however it is quite different, sort of an inventor's how/when/why/where book!
+Others urge/admonish us to have a question and answer book for God, what others call a prayer request/testimony book; however it is quite different, sort of an inventor's how/when/why/where book.

 For instance, we can ask God, "What is the root cause of this problem?"

-Then He will reply something like this, "The root cause is a spirit of rejection caused by a high school girl named _____________who rejected him at such and such a time at such and such a place."
+Then He will reply something like this, "The root cause is a spirit of rejection caused by a high school girl named _______ who rejected him at such and such a time at such and such a place."

 Question #2 What should I or he do about this information?